This page covers the steps needed to prepare your machine to build a bleeding-edge, development version of Firefox and/or Thunderbird on Windows.

 - Make sure your system is up-to-date through Windows Update.
 (Windows XP needs at least Service Pack 2 and .NET Framework 2.0.)

-- Install a version of Visual Studio that supports C++ development: VS 2012 for Windows Desktop Pro or Express (free), or VC++ 2010 Pro or Express (free).
+- Install one of: Visual Studio 2012 for Windows Desktop Pro or Express (free), or Visual Studio 2010 Pro or Express (free).

-- Install MozillaBuild, a package of additional build tools.
-(If you see a Windows error dialog giving you the option to re-install with the 'correct settings', choose that option and after that all should be well.)
-If you have cygwin installed read the note is the tips section.
+- Download and run the MozillaBuild package, containing additional build tools.
+If you have cygwin installed, read the note in the tips section.
+(After MozillaBuild's installer exits, if you see a Windows error dialog giving you the option to re-install with the 'correct settings', choose that option and after that all should be well.)
+More information about MozillaBuild is available at https://wiki.mozilla.org/MozillaBuild.

-Mozilla will not build if some of the tools are installed at a path that contains spaces or other breaking characters such as pluses, quotation marks, or meta characters.
-But the Visual C++ tools are an exception -- they may be installed in a directory which contains spaces, and the default install location is preferred.
+Please note that Mozilla will not build if some of the tools are installed at a path that contains spaces or other breaking characters such as pluses, quotation marks, or metacharacters.
+The Visual Studio tools are an exception -- they may be installed in a directory which contains spaces.
+It is strongly recommended that you accept the default settings for all installation locations.

 Opening a Build Command Prompt